 In March 1940, Anders was transferred to the basement prison of the Lubyanka, the NKVD headquarters in Moscow, where he faced just over a year of interrogation, fear and poor health.
 So it was to Anders’ immense surprise that he was released soon after the German invasion of the USSR and vaulted into a position of command.
 His first priority was to ensure news of what the Russians called an ‘amnesty’ was delivered to all captive Poles and to help, where possible, able-bodied men to make their way to the new Polish army’s assembly points.
 Unfortunately, many captive Poles were left unaware of these developments, only finding out many months later.
 Others were gathered together by their Soviet work managers and told they had been absolved of their so-called crimes, as well as being informed about Anders’ new force.
 Some were made aware of the army either through rumour or the sudden arrival of a Polish liaison officer.
 Most of those who joined the new force had to find their own way to the assembly points, one of the first being at Buzuluk, roughly equidistant between Moscow and the Ural Mountains.
 An extremely lucky few were both informed of the amnesty and then fast-tracked by the Soviet authorities on specially-organised rail journeys.

-Unfortunately, the Poles were quick to learn that the hand which gives can also take away; large numbers of those attempting to join the army had their hopes dashed when Stalin reneged on the number of Poles allowed to travel and join Anders.
+Unfortunately, the Poles were quick to learn the hand that gives can also take away; large numbers of those attempting to join the army had their hopes dashed when Stalin reneged on the number of Poles allowed to travel and join Anders.
 Stanislaw Bierkieta, in his late teens when he was arrested by the Russians, was one of those affected.
-In transit south from the Kola Peninsula, he recalled a Polish civil servant arriving and informing the men that they were no longer needed and that they would be transferred to a collective farm instead.
+In transit south from the Kola Peninsula, he recalled a Polish civil servant arriving and informing the men they were no longer needed and that they would be transferred to a collective farm instead.
 ‘We would have lynched him there and then had he been in reach.’
 Bierkieta said.
 Together with a colleague who held vital travel passes, he decided to risk heading out alone.

 New model army

 Those who succeeded in reaching Buzuluk and other Polish assembly points were often shadows of their former selves.
 For Anders it was not surprising to find his compatriots arriving in such an atrocious state, but he was perplexed by the notable lack of officers and experienced NCOs.
-The Poles knew that more than 15,000 had been taken in Soviet captivity but, with so few arriving, it seemed as though most had vanished into thin air.
-When asked by the Poles about their disappearance, Stalin suggested that they had escaped – possibly to Manchuria.* The closest the Poles came to the truth was when Merkulov, the right-hand man to Beria, the head of the NKVD, was asked where he thought the missing officers were.
+The Poles knew more than 15,000 had been taken in Soviet captivity but, with so few arriving, it seemed as though most had vanished into thin air.
+When asked by the Poles about their disappearance, Stalin suggested they had escaped – possibly to Manchuria.* The closest the Poles came to the truth was when Merkulov, the right-hand man to Beria, the head of the NKVD, was asked where he thought the missing officers were.
 ‘In their case we made a fatal mistake,’ he replied.

 *Commentators have often noted Stalin’s response as illustrative of his psychopathic humour.
 Certainly there is that possibility, but the reply also carries a twin insult.
 For much of the 1930s, Poland and Japan had shared intelligence on the USSR and Stalin was well aware of this, although he over-inflated its significance.
 Manchuria, of course, was under Japanese control and so it appears Stalin was trying to make the Poles feel uncomfortable by reminding them of their country’s prior dealings with an Axis belligerent.
 In addition, the reply slanders the character of the officers, whose fate Stalin was perfectly aware of, by implying they might have joined the Japanese.